 The strawman options paper tabled at ICANN52 set out starting points to address each of these points.
 CWG members agreed at ICANN52 to adopt the approach proposed in the strawman options paper.
 This working document is therefore based upon the strawman options paper, to which the CWG’s ongoing work has been, and will continue to be, added as the CWG’s work progresses.

-Lastly, in recognition of the frequent use of acronyms in the ICANN environment, the complexity of this topic and the value of consistent use of terminology in this paper, given its intended outcome of informing a consistent policy framework, a Definitions section is included.
-Relevant terms will be defined within the text in their first usage and included in the Definitions.
-Some defined terms may, for improved readability, be shortened or identified subsequently by an acronym; where this practice is used, the shortened form or acronym will appear in parentheses immediately following its first use as well as in the Definitions.
+Lastly, in recognition of the frequent use of acronyms in the ICANN environment, the complexity of this topic and the value of consistent use of terminology in this paper, given its intended purpose of informing a consistent policy framework, a Definitions section is included.
+Relevant terms will be defined within the text in their first usage and included in the Definitions in Annex A. Some defined terms may, for improved readability, be shortened or identified subsequently by an acronym; where this practice is used, the shortened form or acronym will appear in parentheses immediately following its first use as well as in the Definitions.

 Methodology

 As noted above, the CWG-UCTN was established to further develop the results of the work of the ccNSO Study Group on Country and Territory Names.
-A notable finding of the Study Group in its Final Report is the complexity of defining ‘country and territory names’.
+A notable finding of the Study Group in its Final Report was the complexity of defining ‘country and territory names’.
 To facilitate its work, the Study Group identified various categories of representations of country and territory names that could be used as top-level domains (TLDs).
 Building upon this existing work, this CWG will explore the potential for the development of a ‘consistent and uniform definitional framework’ in top-level domain policy (across the ccTLD and gTLD namespaces) of the following two high-level categories of use:

-Country codes; and
+Country codes (two and three letter); and

 Country and territory names.